pocc/tshark.dev/content/share/talking_about_captures.md

 {{% notice tip %}}
 It may be tempting to add more than one issue to an email.
 This is a mistake.
-The response you get will get will ALWAYS be about the 2nd minor issue.
+You will get a response that reciprocates your lack of clarity.
 {{% /notice %}}

 Introduce the problem in one sentence.
 By making it immediately clear what your email is about, you make it easier for your recipient to care.
-If you would have a problem statement that is more than two sentences, add it to a section immediately next called "Background" or "Description".
+If your problem statement has more than two sentences, follow it with a section called "Background" or "Description" and move the extra content there.

 ### Problem State

-If this email introduces the issue, you may want to have a section before this one called "Background" or "Description".
-If it's continuing the thread, then explain any updates you may have.

-When communicating work that you've done with others, you should share any relevant details that may help the person reading your message.
+When communicating work that you've done with others, share details that are key to the person understanding your message.
 For example:

 * Devices/interfaces you gathered data off of.
 Include topologies as appropriate.
 * If you are not pre-filtering the packet capture, include the relevant filters.

+If your description of the problem is lacking, you may want to gather more data.

 ### Analysis

-You are the domain expert here!
-And if you are not, triple-check that the way you talk about protocols and the problem state is accurate.
+As the "domain expert" here, you need to explain what the data means.
+And if you aren't, triple-check that the way you talk about protocols and the problem state is accurate.
+Data is important when discussing a problem, but needs context to give it value for the reader.
-Provide the analysis you gathered in the [analysis](/analyze) section.

 For capture-based evidence: